Milad-Akarie/smooth_page_indicator/README.md

 ```
 ### Customization
 ---
-You can customize width, height, radius, spacnig, paint style, color and more...
+You can customize width, height, radius, spacing, paint style, color and more...
 ```dart
 SmoothPageIndicator(
   controller: controller,